mfp20/metalpi/README.md

 **Metal-Pi** is a bare metal development platform for all Raspberry Pi models.
 It is an extension of [Kristina Brooks's `rpi-open-firmware`](https://github.com/christinaa/rpi-open-firmware) and [Michael Bishop's `rpi-open-firmware`](https://github.com/librerpi/rpi-open-firmware).
 It is tailored by developers for developers: headless (but video output can be enabled), using the gpu (ie: 2 VPUs and 12 QPUs) for real time applications and general purpose computing (GPGPU).

 This repository is the umbrella project packing all the different parts of the project.
+The build process produces an example platform but, being 100% open source, any of these components can be replaced, and the firmware itself can be modified to fit your own needs.

+See the [status file](STATUS.md) for more info about current features.

 ## Quick-start